intro-to-data-science-22-workshop/10-Text-analysis-with-quanteda-roa-fonseca-kraess/README.md

 Our repository is divided as follows:

-📁 data: Rdata frames to pull for our live coding session, presentations, etc.
+📁 **data**: Rdata frames to pull for our live coding session, presentations, etc.

-📁 exercises: Markdowns with exercises.
+📁 **exercises**: Markdowns with exercises.

-   📄 Exercise quanteda: Exercise quanteda_cleaned.Rmd
+-   📄 Exercise quanteda: Exercise quanteda_cleaned.Rmd

-   📄 Exercise quanteda with answers: Exercise quanteda.Rmd
+-   📄 Exercise quanteda with answers: Exercise quanteda.Rmd

-📁 live-coding-session: files that contains a markdown with the live coding session.
+📁 **live-coding-session**: files that contains a markdown with the live coding session.

-   📄 Exercise quanteda with answers: How_we_met_quanteda.html
+-   📄 Exercise quanteda with answers: How_we_met_quanteda.html

-📁 quarto: our main presentation to introduce the topic in quarto presentation.
+📁 **quarto**: our main presentation to introduce the topic in quarto presentation.

-   📄 Quanteda_presentation_final_version.html (We will have two parts for the live coding session: a Markdown and this presentation).
+-   📄 Quanteda_presentation_final_version.html (We will have two parts for the live coding session: a Markdown and this presentation).

-📁 scripts: raw data file of our live code session for the persons that are interested.
+📁 **scripts**: raw data file of our live code session for the persons that are interested.

-   📄 01_raw_script.R
+-   📄 01_raw_script.R

-📁 texts: How I Met Your Mother TV scripts.
+📁 **texts**: How I Met Your Mother TV scripts.